 1.1- Organizer and dates

-The 23rd Buenos Aires International Independent Film Festival (BAFICI), organized by the Ministry of Culture of the Government of the City of Buenos Aires, will be held on April 2022.
+The 23rd Buenos Aires International Independent Film Festival (BAFICI), organized by the Ministry of Culture of the Government of the City of Buenos Aires, will be held from April 19th to May 1st, 2022.

 Submissions are open to Argentine and foreign feature films and short films.
 Films accepted can be fiction, documentary and experimental.